 See Annex D4 for template.

 The tender dossier must clearly state whether a firm, non-revisable price must be quoted.
 A price revision clause might be justified and works contracts are commonly subject to price revision.
-If that is the case, it is recommended that a price revision formula, following the models given in the Special Conditions, be included.
+If that is the case, it is recommended that a price revision formula, following the models given in art.
+48 of the Special Conditions, be included.
 When taking a decision on price revision, the contracting authority must consider:

 According to the applicable rules, guarantees (pre-financing, retention and/or performance guarantee) could be required or not.
 If so, this must be mentioned in the tender dossier.